This guide helps academy trusts to understand and comply with the financial accountability framework and assurance arrangements.

 Academy trusts are independent charitable companies.
 They are also classified by the Office for National Statistics as central government public sector bodies.
 While academies are responsible for their own financial management, they are subject to public standards of accountability.
 The Department for Education, rather than the Charity Commission, is the principal regulator of academies and is responsible for overseeing their compliance with the financial accountability framework and with charity law.

 Education Funding Agency (EFA) oversees the arrangements that provide Parliament with assurance that academies operate to high standards of propriety and regularity.
 It aims to keep a reasonable balance between academy trusts’ independence and the need to account for public money, and it has worked with a steering group of academy trusts to achieve a position where the accountability requirements are satisfied while the administrative burden is minimised.

 EFA has launched a series of online presentations and interactive webinars on the financial framework and completing your financial returns.
-You can now access narrated presentations and videos of our webinars.
+You can now register for our 10 July webinars (11am for academies; 2pm for auditors).

 The main components of the financial accountability framework and assurance arrangements are set out below.